martynoel/DataStructuresAndAlgorithmsSeries/BigOTimeComplexity.md

 Now that we’ve talked the talk, it’s time to walk the walk.
 How do we find the Big-O time complexity of an algorithm, anyway?

-Sadly — and this tripped me up a lot when I was first learning about complexity analysis — there is no One True Way to find an algorithm’s Big-O. You can’t plug-and-chug complexity analysis because hello, it’s an analysis.*
+Sadly — and this tripped me up a lot when I was first learning about complexity analysis — there is no One True Way to find an algorithm’s Big-O. You can’t plug-and-chug complexity analysis because *hello*, it’s an analysis.*

 Most people find the Big-O by looking at the algorithm itself and using common sense.
-I’m not going to explain how to find Big-O by looking at code, because there’s already a ton of good resources out there (I like this one and this one the most) that you could use.
+I’m not going to explain how to find Big-O by looking at code, because there’s already a ton of good resources out there (I like [this one](https://www.interviewcake.com/article/java/big-o-notation-time-and-space-complexity) and [this one](https://stackoverflow.com/a/4852666) the most) that you could use.
 Instead, I’ll illustrate the approach you should take to find the Big-O time complexity of any algorithm.

 Consider this example.
 Let’s say that you’re in a crowded room.
 You have an extra ticket for a concert, and you’d like to sell it to someone in the room with you.
 Assuming that you’ll sell the ticket to the first person who wishes to buy it, you quickly come up with two algorithms to determine how to sell the ticket: